CDCgov/NEDSS-Infrastructure/README.md

 ## Overview

 Infrastructure required by the NEDSS application is contained within.
-Currently, the main method of deployment is Terraform which have been split out into modules.
+Currently, the main method of deployment is Terraform which is a compilation of independent modules that comprise an NBS7 environment.

 ## Modules